-Being me, I was more interested in philosophically wondering why we even assign a higher value to ‘the front’ than ‘the back’.
+Besides, being me, the question made me more interested in philosophically wondering why we even assign a higher value to ‘the front’ than ‘the back’.
 Or, is it assumed as such purely because that’s where the man is (supposedly), which then creates a circular logic that also cannot be resolved?

 Another time, I quarrelled with a friend over something, and told him that for all his world travel, he only managed to meet the same type of people.
 This offended him a great deal, so I threw in a litmus test.
-I sent him a photo of a frankincense candle that I had bought in Oman for a colleague.
+I sent him a photo of a frankincense candle that I had bought in Oman for a colleague as a Christmas present.
 I told him it was frankincense, that the place is famous for it, and told him to guess where I bought it from.